mkudija/mkudija.github.io/reading-notes/_md/2022-03-19-The Silent Knight.md

 ## Chapter 8: St. Joseph Goes for Baroque
 _**Summary**: After [[Council of Trent|Trent]], Joseph was also emphasized as a model of [[Fatherhood]]._
-- [[St. Theresa of Ávila]]: "I have not known anyone truly devoted to him, and rendering him special services, who has not advanced more in virtue."
+- [[St. Teresa of Ávila]]: "I have not known anyone truly devoted to him, and rendering him special services, who has not advanced more in virtue."
 (114)
 - Jesus seems to say in *St. Joseph and the Child Jesus* by Bartolomé Esteban Murillo: **"I trusted Joseph in times of danger.
 Shouldn't you?"**